 16.3.2 each party shall return and make no further use of any equipment, property, Documentation and other items (and all copies of them) belonging to the other party;

-16.3.4 any rights, remedies, obligations or liabilities of the parties that have accrued up to the date of termination, including the right to claim damages in respect of any breach of the agreement which existed at or before the date of termination shall not be affected or prejudiced.
+16.3.4 any rights, remedies, obligations or liabilities of the parties that have accrued up to the date of termination, including the right to claim damages in respect of any breach of this Agreement which existed at or before the date of termination shall not be affected or prejudiced.

-18.1 If there is an inconsistency between any of the provisions in the main body of this agreement and the Schedules, any policies referred to in this agreement and any end user licence agreements, the provisions in the main body of this agreement shall prevail however any agreed Service Order will prevail over the terms of this agreement.
+18.1 If there is an inconsistency between any of the provisions in the main body of this Agreement, any policies referred to and any end user licence agreement, the provisions in this Agreement shall prevail, however any agreed Service Order will prevail over the terms of this Agreement.

 22.2 If any invalid, unenforceable or illegal provision would be valid, enforceable or legal if some part of it were deleted, the provision shall apply with whatever modification is necessary to give effect to the commercial intention of the parties.